-Attendance allowance: For a mild degree of helplessness, 464 francs is paid a month; for a moderate degree, 696 francs is paid; for a severe degree, 928 francs is paid.
+Attendance allowance: For a mild degree of helplessness, 464 francs a month is paid; for a moderate degree, 696 francs a month is paid; for a severe degree, 928 francs a month is paid.

 Benefit adjustment: Benefits are periodically adjusted according to changes in the consumer price index; may be adjusted annually if the annual consumer price index increases by more than 3% in one year.